-To the House of the Sun: A Poem by Tim Miller
+To the House of the Sun

 To the House of the Sun ranks among both the most curious and the most ambitious literary products to come out of Pittsburgh this year.
 The 360-page epic poem set during the Civil War is both strikingly original and, by author Miller’s enthusiastic acknowledgement, grandly derivative.

 It’s the story of a young man named Conrad, Irish-born son of a slaveholding Savannah, Ga., clan, who in 1862 strikes out on what becomes a cross-country quest of sorts.
 As it begins, with the Civil War in full swing around him, he’s nominally in search of his long-gone father, to fulfill a promise he made his recently deceased mother.
 One complication is that Conrad is bereft at the death of his fiancée, who was killed by that same father.